How to run

 setup was done in a non-default namespace.

-vast execution cluster cleanup [OPTIONS]
+vast exec cluster cleanup [OPTIONS]

 Options